cortexrd/Knack-Toolkit-Library/README.md

 -   [Overview](#overview)
     -   [Zero config needed for Basic Features](#zero-config-needed-for-basic-features)
--   [No time to read all this now.
-How about a quick tryout?](#no-time-to-read-all-this-now.-how-about-a-quick-tryout)
+-   [No time to read all this now - How about a quick tryout?](#no-time-to-read-all-this-now---how-about-a-quick-tryout)
 -   [Features](#features)
     -   [Bootloader](#bootloader)
     -   [Core](#core)